ratepay/shopware5-module/README.md

 ## Shopware CLI Commands
 You can use the Shopware CLI to perform operations on Ratepay orders.

-All commands has the same structure:
+All commands have the same structure:

 ```
 ./bin/console ratepay:<operation> <order> [<orderDetail>] [<qty>]